 In August 2003, OMCT launched an international research project focussing on the socio-economic dimensions of violence.
 The research will identify key socio-economic and institutional factors that have an impact on the occurrence of violence and contribute to the vulnerability of people with a low socio-economic status to violence.
 The primary focus will be on state violence and state inaction in cases of violence by non-state actors (such as private individuals, companies, criminal gangs etc.).

-The project has two main components: a) an international study examining the jurisprudence developed by regional and international human rights mechanisms and policies of international financial institutions, and b) country studies carried out, in collaboration with national partners, in Argentina, Egypt, Nepal, South Africa, and Uzbekistan.
+examining the jurisprudence developed by regional and international human rights mechanisms and policies of international financial institutions, and b) country studies carried out, in collaboration with national partners, in Argentina, Egypt, Nepal, South Africa, and Uzbekistan.